 The computer science program is designed to provide students with the educational background required for a professional career in the computing industry and for further study at the graduate level.
 The program includes a core of required courses and an elective program of courses over a wide range of topics.
 Seniors work in teams to carry out community-based projects during the two-term capstone course in software engineering.

-Our BSME program is accredited by the Engineering Accreditation Commission of ABET, 415 North Charles Street, Baltimore, MD 21201; telephone 410-347-7700.
-ABET is the national organization that sets standards for engineering education defined in terms of curricular content, quality of faculty, and adequacy of facilities.
+The computer science curriculum at Portland State University is accredited by the Computing Accreditation Commission of ABET, 111 Market Place, Suite 1050, Baltimore, MD 21202-4012 - Telephone: (410) 347-7700.
+This national organization sets standards for computer science education defined in terms of curricular content, quality of faculty, and adequacy of facilities.

-The educational objectives of the program are to prepare engineers who have:
+The objectives of the undergraduate program in computer science are to produce graduates with:

 - a thorough understanding of and ability to apply the core principles and practices of computing;

 - the professional skills to meet the immediate needs of regional and other employers, while being able to adapt to rapidly changing technology;

 - a foundation in the supporting areas of communication, science, and mathematics;

 - an understanding of ethical responsibilities in the social context in which their contributions occur;

 - the motivation and preparation to engage in life-long learning, including entering advanced degree programs in computer science.